 Two projects I’m working on currently are: SiMSAM (Simulation, Measurement, and Stop-Action Moviemaking), to explore how we can support computational modeling in the middle grades, and DataSketch, to investigate and help support the development of young learners’ data visualization competencies.
-I’ve also got ongoing work that explores how young people make sense of the mathematical patterns generated by complex systems using computational simulations they build themselves using the DeltaTick domain-specific construction interface for NetLogo.
+I’ve also got ongoing work that explores how young people make sense of the quantitative patterns generated by complex systems using computational simulations they build themselves using the DeltaTick domain-specific construction interface for NetLogo.

 I’m affiliated with the Tufts Center for Engineering Education and Outreach, and Tufts’ Cognitive Science Program.
 Visit me on github and Google Scholar.
 I got my PhD in Learning Sciences at Northwestern University, and also hold undergraduate degrees in Elementary Education and Mathematics.